dinimus/acunetix_helper/README.md

 # acunetix_helper
-Scripts for auto-creating and running scans, reports downloading Change an API key and a server address before running the scripts.
+Scripts for auto-creating and running scans, reports downloading.
+<p>Change an API key and a server address before running the scripts.</p>

 ## Auto-creating and running scans
 Feed the script a .txt file with a list of URLs of the sites to scan: